The Corum Bubble Is Back!

 During the course of my visit to learn how watch sapphire crystals are made, the supplier pulled out a very thick crystal shaped like a bubble.
 Yes, indeed, this was the crystal of Corum’s Bubble, and the manufacturer was very, very proud of his achievement.
 Not every sapphire crystal maker would have been able to accomplish this, he explained at the time.

-Learning about the process so up-close-and-personal has probably made me somewhat of an enthusiast of transparent watches – hence my extreme fascination with Corum’s Golden Bridge over the years.
+Learning about the process in such an up-close-and-personal way has probably made me somewhat of an enthusiast of transparent watches – hence my extreme fascination with Corum’s Golden Bridge over the years.